bustopsy777/scrumastr/README.md

 `GRANT ALL PRIVILEGES ON *.* TO 'linuxjobber'@'%' ;`

-5. Copy the Django/ScrumMaster/requirements2.txt file to the top directory of the repo as requirements.txt, and then add lines to install boto3, slack, and cryptography==3.3.2 to the end of the file.
-Edit the zope.interface and slackclient lines to install the latest version.
-(You can simply remove the specified version number to have the latest version of the package installed (eg. "slackclient" instead of "slackclient==2.9.3"))

-`cp Django/ScrumMaster/requirements2.txt requirements.txt`

-6. Create a directory named "www" and copy the Django and Chatscrum-Angular folders into the www folder

-`mkdir www`
-`cp -r Django/ www/`
-`cp -r Chatscrum-Angular/ www/`

-7. Create an account at https://hub.docker.com/ (if necessary) and use those credentials to login to docker (optional step but recommended)
+5. Create an account at https://hub.docker.com/ (if necessary) and use those credentials to login to docker (optional step but recommended)

 `sudo docker login`

-8. Build the image using the docker build command while in the /scrumastr folder.
+6. Build the image using the docker build command while in the /scrumastr folder.
 Example:

 `docker build -t username/chatscrum:example_tag .`

-9. Push the image that you just built to your docker hub repository (optional but recommended in case the local image is compromised or is not present)
+7. Push the image that you just built to your docker hub repository (optional but recommended in case the local image is compromised or is not present)

 `docker push username/chatscrum:example_tag`